sergiohernandezlsm/plans-app/README.md

 ```
 $ make develop
 ```
-THEN RUN make migrations TO CREATE TABLES AND DATA
+After the app is up and running RUN make migrations TO CREATE TABLES AND DATA

 ```
 $ make migrations